What is the Weather Like in Wallis and Futuna in September?

 September in Wallis and Futuna brings a mix of warm, sunny periods and occasional short-lived tropical showers.

-The islands receive roughly 186 mm (7.3 in) of rainfall during the month, typically spread across around five days.
+The islands receive roughly 186 mm (7.3 in) of rainfall during September, typically spread across around five days.
 When rain does fall, it is often in brief bursts rather than prolonged downpours, meaning it's unlikely to disrupt plans for long.

 A light rain jacket can be useful, but warm temperatures and steady breezes usually help conditions clear quickly.